rdkcentral/firebolt-certification-suite/README.md

   Note:
   - If any dependency overrides exist in the remote config module, they will be applied during the post-install phase.
   - The original versions of overridden dependencies will be stored in `originalPkgVersion.json` to avoid package.json and yarn.lock getting out of sync.
-  - To restore the `package.json` to its original state, run `node Scripts/restorePkgJson.js`.
+  - To restore the `package.json` to its original state, run `yarn restoreDependencyOverrides`.
 This will restore the original `package.json` and delete `originalPkgVersion.json`.

 - Pull the configurations (if applicable)